 At least one committee meeting will be held for M.S. students in the second year of residence wherein the student will present their thesis outline.
 Once the committee approves the thesis outline, no other preliminary examination or report is necessary prior to the final oral defense of the written Master's thesis.
-General Annoucements for the Master's degree in EEB can be found at:
+General Announcements for the Master's degree in EEB can be found under the Graduate tab at the following website:

-https://ga.rice.edu/programs-study/departments-programs/natural-sciences/biosciences/ ecology-evolutionary-biology-ms/.
+https://ga.rice.edu/programs-study/departments-programs/natural-sciences/biosciences/

 Students defending a master's thesis must follow the protocols outlined in Chapter 7 for the PhD, but their deadline for publicly announcing the defense is one week prior to the defense date.
-The master's thesis is due to the committee and the graduate administrator at least one week prior to the defense date.
+The general announcements states that at least one copy of the thesis must be available in the departmental office not less than two calendar weeks prior to the date of the oral defense; this copy should be submitted to the graduate program administrator.
+The master's thesis is due to the committee at least one week prior to the defense date.